numworks/epsilon/.github/ISSUE_TEMPLATE/bug_report.md

 If applicable, add screenshots to help explain your problem.

 **Desktop (please complete the following information):**
- - Omega Version: [go to settings > about > Omega Version and type the version here]
+ - Upsilon Version: [go to settings > about > Upsilon Version and type the version here]